Dre Campbell Farm

 There are likely plenty of edible weeds growing in your garden and backyard.
 However, only harvest those that you can positively identify.

-Below is a list of edible garden weeds and wild greens you might want to give a try.
+Below is a list of edible wild greens and weeds you might want to give a try.

 1. Chickweed

-Along with many other wild plants, common chickweed has nutritional value as well as a spinach-like flavor.
+Along with many other wild plants, common chickweed has nutritional value and a spinach-like flavor.

 This attractive plant with tiny white flowers, broad leaves, and hairy stems is often seen on lawns and is chock-full of goodness.

-All parts contain magnesium, potassium, and calcium, plus vitamins A and C. Try making chickweed pesto or adding it to sandwiches, soups, and salads.
+All parts contain magnesium, potassium, calcium, and vitamins A and C. You can make chickweed pesto or add it to sandwiches, soups, and salads.

 2. White Clover

-Grind the flowers of this sweet plant to make flour.
-Alternatively, bake some edible clover and strawberry (or any berry) cookies.
+You can also grind the flowers of this sweet plant to make flour.
+Alternatively, bake some edible clover-and-strawberry (or any berry) cookies.

 3. Dandelion